Mineral Feeding for Healthy Cows

 - All minerals and vitamins should be included in the grain mix whenever possible.

 - If dry cows and heifers are fed free-choice mineral, make sure they always have mineral available.
 Grain mixes formulated for milking cows and then fed to bred heifers and dry cows do not contain enough trace minerals and vitamins.
-To provide heifers and dry cows the proper amounts of minerals and vitamins, a grain mix must be formulated with their needs in mind.
+To provide heifers and dry cows the proper amounts of each minerals and vitamins, a grain mix must be formulated with their needs in mind.

 - Trace mineralized salt often does not provide adequate amounts of minerals and vitamins.
 Complete mineral mixes are necessary to provide adequate amounts of minerals and vitamins.

-- If you are feeding a commercial grain mix or protein supplement to a milking herd, check the ingredient listing and make sure it contains all of the needed minerals and vitamins.
-Feed tags are now required to list the concentration of calcium, phosphorus, and selenium.
+- If you are feeding a commercial grain mix or protein supplement to the milking herd, check the ingredient listing and make sure it contains all of the needed minerals and vitamins.
+Feed tags are required to list the concentration of calcium, phosphorus, and selenium.
 Pelleted grain mixes with 16 to 20% crude protein can contain at least 0.9% calcium and 0.6 ppm of selenium.
 High protein supplements should contain more calcium and selenium.

 - If you want to review your current feeding program, contact your local extension agricultural agent and we can help you interpret if your cows and heifers are getting the appropriate amount of trace minerals and vitamins.